Filters are essential in industry and in everyday life, to preserve machine functionality and for protection against toxic and allergenic substances.

 The traditional way of designing, building, and testing filter prototypes is costly in time and resources.

 Simulations with GeoDict help filter media makers and filter manufacturers understand and productively improve existing filter materials.
+This approach not only leads to an efficient improvement of materials, but also to the development of completely new filter media and filters.

-- Specify novel filter media characteristics
+- Specify novel filter media characteristics and model filter media matching these specifications.

 - Match computed properties to existing media by calibrating.